sjsu-library/unionist/_items/unionist--text-0179.md

 subject: Advertisements
 type: Text
-category: Unionist full issue 1833-12-19 article.type:
+category: Unionist full issue 1833-12-19
+articleType:
 volume: '1'
 issue: '20'
-transcription: "<p>THE YOUNG MAN’S GUIDE.</p><p>  A VOLUME of 320 pages, designed as a cheap manual for Young Men, though it is<br>  believed to embrace much useful information to persons in every description;<br>  especially parents.
-It is divided into seven chapters; to which are prefixed a<br>  very full table of contents and an introduction.
-The great object of the<br>  author of the work, who has had much experience with youth, is to stimulate<br>  them to aim at a high standard of character, and to make the mental, social,<br>  and moral improvement of themselves and those around them,&nbsp; a governing<br>  purpose of their lives.<br></p>"
+transcription: "<p>THE YOUNG MAN’S GUIDE.</p><p>  A VOLUME of 320 pages, designed as a cheap manual for Young Men, though it is <br>  believed to embrace much useful information to persons in every description; <br>  especially parents.
+It is divided into seven chapters; to which are prefixed a <br>  very full table of contents and an introduction.
+The great object of the <br>  author of the work, who has had much experience with youth, is to stimulate <br>  them to aim at a high standard of character, and to make the mental, social, <br>  and moral improvement of themselves and those around them,&nbsp; a governing <br>  purpose of their lives. <br></p>"
 scholarlyNotes:
 commentary: 'A notice of the first edition of William Alcott''s perpetual best-seller,
   <em>The Young Man''s Guide</em>.
 Alcott (1798-1859) was a noted education reformer,